Old Age Security to increase on July 1

 Old Age Security to increase on July 1 Français

-HAMILTON, ON, June 26, 2019 /CNW/ - Today, the Honourable Filomena Tassi, Minister of Seniors, reaffirmed the Government of Canada's commitment to Canadian seniors and to ensuring they have a safe and secure retirement.
+QUÉBEC CITY, June 27, 2019 /CNW/ - Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, reaffirmed the Government of Canada's commitment to Canadian seniors and to ensuring they have a safe and secure retirement.

 Budget 2019 measures will ensure that Canadian seniors are more financially secure by: